 Soils, sediments and municipal and industrial sludges;

-Materials where SCCP has been used: e.g. PVC, plastic products, rubber, construction products, paints, textiles, leather, conveyor belts;
+Materials where SCCPs have been used: e.g. PVC, plastic products, rubber, construction products, paints, textiles, leather, conveyor belts;

-House dust.
+Indoor dust.

 2. Analysis

-Analysis refers to the extraction, purification, separation, identification, quantification and reporting of SCCP in the matrix of interest.
+Analysis refers to the extraction, purification, separation, identification, quantification and reporting of SCCPs in the matrix of interest.
 In order to obtain meaningful and acceptable results, analytical laboratories should have the necessary infrastructure (housing) and proven experience.

 The development and dissemination of reliable analytical methods and the accumulation of high-quality analytical data are important to understand the environmental impact of hazardous chemicals, including POPs.
 In addition they are needed to determine whether the waste is classified hazardous.

-Analysis of SCCPs is extremely difficult because of the poor description of the reference materials and their complex compositions with thousands of isomers and homologues (Bayen et al., 2006, Gao et al., 2016).
-There are a wide number of possible chlorinated paraffins (of different chain length, degrees of chlorination and position of the chlorine atoms along the carbon chain) present in any given commercial product (ECB, 2000).
+Analysis of SCCPs is extremely difficult because of the poor description of the reference materials and their complex compositions with thousands of isomers and homologues (Koh et al, 2002, Bayen et al., 2006, Gao et al., 2016).

 No fully validated routine analytical method is available yet and only semi-quantitative analysis is possible (van Mourik et al. 2015).
-The main problem of the identification and quantitative detection of CPs is the complexity of their mixtures, the variety of homologues and isomers being difficult to separate from each other (Koh et al, 2002).
 The results from all the methods used are dependent to some extent on the substance(s) used as reference (ECB, 2000, Bayen et al., 2006).
-CP manufacturers (Eurochlor, 2017) list several difficulties related to quantification of CPs:
+CP manufacturers (Eurochlor, 2017) list several difficulties related to quantification of CPs, thus including SCCPs:

 It is not currently possible to accurately quantify individual CA components;